datagrok-ai/public/help/develop/exercises.md

 ## Semantic types

 Prerequisites: basic JavaScript knowledge

 Details: [How to Create a Semantic Type Detector](how-to/semantic-type-detector.md)

+You will learn: how to write semantic type detectors, how to develop context-specific data augmentation.

 1. Create a `complement` function that takes a nucleotide string and returns its complement.
    Essentially, change each character to the complementary one: A<=>T, G<=>C.